How To | February 23, 2017

 If you want to avoid the potential issue of a cherished keepsake or family heirloom being sold, stolen or discarded during an estate sale, the safest practice is to remove it before the sale takes place.
 You may not have room to store it just yet, but ezStorage does!

 Our self-storage units range in size from 5’x5’ (perfect for storing a small piece of furniture or a few items and boxes) all the way up to 10’x30’ (capable of storing an entire four-to-five-bedroom house).
 We even have options for vehicle storage including cars, trucks and boats.
-Check out our storage unit size guide to find the ideal space for your needs.

 We offer climate-controlled self-storage at most locations.
 Any items that may be sensitive to severe temperature fluctuations or extremes at either end of the thermometer should be kept in this type of storage unit—particularly if you intend to store those items for longer than two-three months.